 should i try brainspotting?

 Some people seek out brainspotting because they feel like they “know” they “should be over it” when something triggers their anxiety.
 Others are just tired of feeling “stuck.”

-But what if I told you that you can’t just out-think your basic instinctual self when your deep brain feels threatened?
+The thing is, you can’t just out-think your basic instinctual self when your deep brain feels threatened.

-With brainspotting, we can help the brain recognize times when the anxiety really is needed and serves you well, and then we separate those times from situations where your brain could really back off a little and let you enjoy the moment.
+With brainspotting, we can help the brain tell the difference between times when the anxiety really is needed and serves you well, and those times when your brain could really back off a little and let you enjoy the moment.